 Mr Mistry is an experienced site and facilities professional whose career began in the construction industry initially with Warwickshire College; there, he gained a number of vocational qualifications in carpentry and joinery, as well as completing a specialist apprenticeship.
 He very much enjoyed many aspects of the roles he would go on to do, even describing the carpentry in particular as therapeutic.

 Seeking to further his career to benefit the wider community, Mr Mistry reflected on the period spent working on social housing, from which he derived great job satisfaction in the knowledge that the work he was completing would help improve the lives, and life-chances, of others.
 This sense of moral purpose led him to explore similar opportunities within the local area, ultimately resulting in him securing the position of Site Service Officer at a large, city comprehensive school.

 Since working within the school environment, Mr Mistry has realised that providing a well-maintained, secure and hygienic place for students to excel in their education is the perfect role, knowing he is part of a community that holds pupils’ future prospects in top priority.

 Mr Mistry is, therefore, delighted to have been presented with the opportunity to work as a Senior Site Service Offer at the brand new Houlton School; he grasped the opportunity of becoming a founding member of the Houlton family with both hands and is now focusing on developing all the knowledge required to operate, maintain and improve the campus and its historic buildings for many years to come.

 Site Services Officer

-Diploma in Carpentry and Joinery
+Dip.
+Carpentry and Joinery

-Diploma in Site Carpentry
+Dip.
+Site Carpentry